 At 2,425 feet, Yosemite Falls is the tallest waterfall in North America.
 Yosemite Valley wouldn’t look like it does without these monster falls in the backdrop.
 On this classic Yosemite hike, you’ll walk from the base of Yosemite Falls to above the Upper Falls.
 It’s one of two places where you can see all the valley waterfalls from one viewpoint.
-It also has some of the best views of Half Dome anywhere.
+It also has some of the best views of Half Dome anywhere, and the panoramas are as expansive as some of the best hikes in Yellowstone.
 This is my go-to hike for a good workout and to feel like I earned that trip to the Curry Village buffet.

 From the top, you can watch Yosemite Creek drop thousands of feet from a hanging valley in Eagle Creek Meadows.
 In the spring or early summer, the roaring flow is deafening and I’ll feel cooling mist as I climb the lower switchbacks.
 But when I’ve been back in the autumn, the flow isn’t as intense and the spray doesn’t reach the trail.
 In drought years, it can dry up.